- Would a better router increase Internet speed?

 But but the good news is that even those “slower” real-world speeds, Wi-Fi is often more than two to 10 times faster than you need on many residential internet connections.
 And this means that getting even the most expensive router won’t necessarily improve your online experience if you have a slow internet connection.

-How often should I replace my router?
+How often should you replace your wireless router?